10 Anti-Inflammatory Diet Tips for Easier, Lasting Weight Loss

 6. Eat Omega-3 Fatty Acids from Fish or Algae

-7. Include Fermented Foods for Gut Balance
+7. Include Fermented Foods for Gut Health

 8. Limit Alcohol and Artificial Sweeteners

-Stick to natural sweeteners like stevia or monk fruit in moderation.
+Tip: Use natural sweeteners like stevia or monk fruit in moderation.

 9. Eat More Anti-Inflammatory Spices